getsolus/help-center-docs/software/nginx/en.md

 ### Configuration

 nginx, as many other packages in the Solus repository, is [stateless](https://clearlinux.org/features/stateless).
 That means the package gets installed with a vendored configuration out-of-the-box which can be customized, or even overridden, by a privileged user.
+The default location for nginx config files is in `/usr/share/defaults/nginx/`

 nginx on Solus is designed to read users' configuration files from `/etc/nginx/conf.d/` and `/etc/nginx/sites-enabled`.
-It is possible to manually create these directories and put personal files in there to customize nginx's behavior.
+You may copy the default config files from `/usr/share/defaults/nginx/` and modify them to suit your needs.
+It is also possible to manually create these directories and put personal files in there to customize nginx's behavior.
 To revert back to the original settings, just delete `/etc/nginx/`.

 ### Management